moinwiki/moin/docs/user/docbook.rst

 **Markup:**::

-  <para>This software is provided <quote>as is</quote>, without expressed
+  <para>This software is provided <quote>as is</quote>, without express
   or implied warranty.
   </para>

 **Results:**
-This software is provided "as is", without expressed or implied warranty.
+This software is provided "as is", without express or implied warranty.